ConservationInternational/trends.earth/LDMP/help/source/index.rst

 The three sub-indicators for monitoring achievement of Land Degradation Neutrality (LDN, Sustainable Development Goal (SDG) Target 15.3), are supported by |trends.earth|: productivity, land cover, and soil organic carbon.
-The tool also supports reporting to the United Nations Convention to Combat Desertification (UNCCD).
+The tool also supports countries in analyzing data to prepare for their reporting committments to the United Nations Convention to Combat Desertification (UNCCD).

 |trends.earth| allows users to plot time series of key indicators of land
-change (including degradation and improvement), and to produce maps and other graphics that can support reporting, and tracking the impact of sustainable land management or other projects.
+change (including degradation and improvement), to produce maps and other graphics that can support monitoring and reporting, and to track the impact of sustainable land management or other projects.

 See the `general fact sheet <_static/common/Trends.Earth_Fact_Sheet.pdf>`_ or `technical fact sheet <_static/common/Trends.Earth_Fact_Sheet_Technical.pdf>`_